Connie B Burkhart ~ Renaissance Woman

 Daily Options may vary due to weather or ranch road access

-DAY 1 / ARRIVAL DAY: Evening orientation AFTER dinner and a break out circle to meet one another and begin our journey together.
+SUNDAY / ARRIVAL DAY: Evening orientation AFTER dinner and a break out circle to meet one another and begin our journey together.
 We'll go over the schedule for the week as well.

 LECTURE - Where am I?
 A brief orientation of the lay of the land, the rocks, the rivers, and the volcanoes - let the stories begin.